Kelyunice/k8s-demo-project/PHASE-1/jenkins.md

 ```
 curl ifconfig.io
 ```
-on the browser run
+on the browser run (insert the copied ip from the ifconfig command above)
 ```
-"ip_address of VM copied above":8080
+ip_address of VM copied above:8080
 ```
 to check initial password we do
 ```
 docker logs "containerID"
 ```
-copy initial paswword and enter it on the password required window select sugested plugins enter admin credentials
+copy initial paswword and enter it on the password required window, select sugested plugins, enter admin credentials